DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "The rasterrizer from that time!?"

-_TL Note:_ If I remember correctly even Vanessa mentioned Alfreya name when she got attacked by that thing, so not sure if Kai has to be surprised here.
+_TL Note:_ If I remember correctly even Vanessa mentioned Alfreyja name when she got attacked by that thing, so not sure if Kai has to be surprised here.

 He remembered their encounter at the graveyard.
 It was the same specimen as the one who appeared in the place where Rinne had been sealed.